CDCgov/ixa/docs/book/src/topics/indexing.md

 multi-properties with the same component properties in different orders, Ixa chooses the first registered one for query routing and index storage.
 Attempting to explicitly index a later equivalent multi-property will panic because queries cannot use that duplicate index.
+The representative multi-property's default index type is the effective default for all equivalent definitions.

 ## The Benefits of Indexing - A Case Study